getlantern/browsersunbounded/README.md

 7. To deploy to Github pages: `yarn deploy`

 8. Coming soon to a repo near you: `yarn test`

+# Desktop Client Usage

+Build the desktop client with `cd client && ./build.sh desktop`.

+Run it with `cd client/dist/bin && ./desktop` and the following environment variables:

+- `ENABLE_DOMAIN_FRONTING`
+  - Values: `true` or `false`
+  - Determines whether to domain-front requests to Freddie
+  - True by default

 # Gotchas